cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

 # Current CEDA STAC Collections

-The CEDA STAC API server is still in an experimental stage, subject to change as the collections are updated and metadata is revised.
-As of the publication of this article there are 17 top-level collections via the main CEDA API, with CEDA-developed CCI collections being constructed in a separate location as part of the Knowledge Exchange program.
+The CEDA STAC API server is still in a pre-production stage, subject to change as the collections are updated and metadata is revised.
+As of the publication of this article there are 17 top-level collections via the main CEDA API, with CEDA-developed CCI collections being constructed in a separate location as part of the Knowledge Exchange programme.
 For more details regarding CCI data, see the ESA Climate Office's [Open Data Portal](https://climate.esa.int/en/data/#/dashboard)

 {% include figure.html
     image_url="assets/img/posts/2025-06-24-ceda-datapoint/STACBrowser.png"